When You Purposely Sabotage Your Social Interactions

 - Deliberately acting touchy and moody

-- Bringing up topics you know the others find off-putting or upsetting
+- Bringing up subjects you know the others find off-putting or upsetting

 - Making really offensive or inappropriate jokes